opendatalab-no/opendatalab-no.github.io/_publish/005-introduction.md

 ## References and further reading

 For Norwegian publishers of open data, a good starting point for learning more about publishing open date is the guidelines and tutorial provided by Difi (in Norwegian).
+[Difi](https://www.difi.no/om-difi/about-difi) (Direktoratet for forvaltning og ikt) is the Norwegian Agency for Public Management and eGovernment.

 - [Difi's guidelines (retningslinjer)](https://data.norge.no/retningslinjer-ved-tilgjengeliggjøring-av-offentlige-data)
 - [Difi's tutorial (veileder)](https://doc.difi.no/data/veileder-apne-data/)